pimmey/react-docs/README.md

 First of all, you need to use [Materialize's grid](http://materializecss.com/grid.html) to define the width of your block.
 Usually you'd start with a row and use a div with `col s12 l6` class in order to make it full width on small devices and half width for medium and large screens.

-Then include a div with a corresponding class (`rectangle`, `rectangle-50` or `square`), which will have an image stretch to its whole size (via `background-size: cover`) and finally a div contaiing your content.
+Then include a div with a corresponding class (`rectangle`, `rectangle-50` or `square`), which will have an image stretch to its whole size (via `background-size: cover`) and finally a div containing your content.
 The whole thing would look like this:
 ```html
 <div class="row">
   <div class="col s12 l6">